-Make sure the inside of the pressure tube has no scratches or dirt inside it,

-Lightly grease the first 7 cm of the pressure tube with silicone grease, (nothing else)

-Make sure the O-ring is properly seated in the groove of the plenum/spacer of the regulator and carefully push the regulator into the pressure tube as shown in the picture below.
+Make sure the valve body and threads are clean and free of grease and oil, and check if the inside of the pressure tube has no scratches or dirt inside.
+Lightly grease the first 7 cm of the pressure tube with silicone grease, (nothing else) Check if the O-ring is properly seated in the groove of the plenum/spacer of the regulator and carefully push the regulator into the pressure tube as shown in the picture below.